 During her 13 years as a dancer, Martine was a critically acclaimed soloist dancing featured roles in all the full-length classical ballets as well as contemporary pieces.
 She worked with such luminaries as Dame Margot Fonteyn, Ben Stevenson, O.B.E., Glen Tetley and Sir Kenneth MacMillan.
 She has danced for Presidents and dignitaries at the Kennedy Center in our nation’s capital and around the world from Canada to Scotland, Singapore, Jakarta and Hong Kong.

 Upon retiring from dancing, Martine taught at the Houston Ballet Academy, the High School for Performing and Visual Arts in Houston, and was the Dance Coach for Bela Karolyi’s Olympic Gymnastic team before returning to Houston Ballet as Ballet Mistress and Artistic Coordinator for another 12 years.

-In the fall of 2006, Martine moved back to California to be closer to her family.
-Having also been a regular guest teacher at the École Supérieure de Ballet Contemporain in Montreal, Canada, she now brings three decades of professional experience to produce new generations of dancers at the Westside School of Ballet including staging the full-length Sleeping Beauty for Westside Ballet’s spring showcase in 2007, Les Sylphides in 2010 and Act II Swan Lake in 2011.
+In the fall of 2006, Martine moved back to California to be closer to her family and earned an Associates Degree from Santa Monica College and a Bachelor’s degree from UCLA while teaching in the school and staging the full-length Sleeping Beauty for Westside Ballet’s spring showcase in 2007, Les Sylphides in 2010 and Act II Swan Lake in 2011.